VSPICE3 ANALOG DESIGN TOOLKIT

 To eliminate the need for writing subcircuit definitions, schematics are constructed hierarchically.
 Instead of subcircuits, components are modelled by real circuits, with easily generated custom symbols.
-The user-transparent high speed netlister flattens the hierarchy into a single netlist, which simulates faster than one containing subcircuits.
+The user-transparent high speed netlister creates subckts from the hierarchical components.

 To minimize circuit errors, a CHECK function is included, which will highlight open wires, open pins, missing properties and erroneous properties.
 It also issues a warning if a ground symbol is missing from the schematic.

 UNLIMITED SEMICONDUCTOR MODELS